Great North Fen

 Bishop's Fen

-Bishop’s Fen is a 20-hectare site located about 2 kilometers south of Bishop Middleham in County Durham on the floodplain of the River Skerne.
+Bishop’s Fen is a 20-hectare site located about a mile south of Bishop Middleham in County Durham on the floodplain of the River Skerne.

-The first phase of the Great North Fen restoration, Bishop’s Fen is transforming back into a rich fenland habitat.
-Works here include creating ponds and pools to enhance wetland biodiversity.
+The first phase of the Great North Fen restoration, Bishop’s Fen is transforming back into a rich wetland habitat.
+Works here include creating scrapes and pools to enhance biodiversity.
 The area supports a variety of wildlife, including flocks of wildfowl and wading birds such as lapwing, curlew, and golden plover.
-The restoration aims to attract even more species, including bitterns, egrets, and cranes.
-In addition, the site will be allowed to naturally flood, retaining water for longer periods and providing flood alleviation by slowly releasing water back into the river.
+Habitat restoration will benefit these species and many others, helping nature to recover and thrive.
+The site will naturally flood, with the wetland features created retaining water on the surface to benefit wildlife.

 Ricknall Carrs

 Ricknall Carrs is a crucial part of the Great North Fen Vision, aiming to restore the historic wetlands of Durham and support a diverse range of wildlife.
 A 61-hectare wet grassland site located just north-east of Newton Aycliffe, Ricknall Carrs lies between the A1 and the East Coast Main Line railway.
 Ricknall Carrs is undergoing significant restoration to transform it back into a thriving wetland habitat.
 This includes creating pools, scrapes, and channels to hold water on the surface for longer periods.
 The site attracts a variety of wading and wetland birds, including curlew, lapwing, and golden plover.
-The restoration aims to support breeding populations of these and other species.
-The wet grassland and pools help manage floodwaters, providing natural flood alleviation by retaining water and releasing it slowly back into the river.
+The restoration aims to support over wintering populations of these and other species and provide suitable breeding habitat for breeding waders.
+The wet grassland and pools can help manage floodwaters by retaining water and releasing it slowly back into the river.
 The site is managed through conservation grazing, which helps maintain the habitat for wildlife.

 Mordon Carrs

 Mordon Carrs, near Mordon, County Durham, is the latest phase of the broader efforts to restore and enhance wetland habitats, contributing to the Great North Fen Vision.
 Once part of the Durham Carrs – a large wetland area that was drained in the 19th and 20th centuries.
-The aim is to slowly return the low grade farmland on lower-lying sections, which includes part of the largest area of lowland peat in County Durham, in to fen and other wetland habitats.
-As the land rises, this will transition into species-rich grasslands and wood pasture on the higher ground.
+The aim is to slowly restore wetland habitats on lower-lying sections, which include part of the largest area of lowland peat in County Durham.
+Species-rich grasslands and wood pasture will be created on the higher ground.

-The Trust was able to purchase land at Mordon Carrs through Natural England and the Nutrient Mitigation scheme and is working on Biodiversity Net Gain schemes which would create species-rich grasslands on existing grassland areas.
+The Trust was able to purchase land at Mordon Carrs through Natural England’s Nutrient Mitigation Scheme for the Tees Catchment and is also delivering Biodiversity Net Gain on the site.